ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();
             var id = 716429;  // decimal? | The id of the recipe.
-            var includeNutrition = false;  // bool? | Include nutrition data to the recipe information.
+            var includeNutrition = false;  // bool? | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings. (optional)

             try
             {